-Ebony fretboard - First quality black African Ebony with close grain and even texture
+Ebony fretboard - Premium quality African Ebony with close grain, even texture and very black colour with few if any streaks

 Minimum Dimensions - 68mm x 7.5mm x 520mm (2 3/4" x 9/32" x 21")